The Most Famous

 With an HPI of 64.39, Mark Carney is the 10th most famous Canadian Politician.
 His biography has been translated into 76 different languages.

-Mark Joseph Carney (born March 16, 1965) is a Canadian politician and economist who has served as the 24th and current prime minister of Canada since 2025.
-He has served as leader of the Liberal Party and member of Parliament (MP) for Nepean since 2025.
+Mark Joseph Carney (born March 16, 1965) is a Canadian politician and economist who is the 24th and current prime minister of Canada since 2025.
+He has also served as leader of the Liberal Party and the member of Parliament (MP) for Nepean since 2025.
+He previously served as Governor of the Bank of Canada from 2008 to 2013 and as Governor of the Bank of England from 2013 to 2020.
 Carney was born in Fort Smith, Northwest Territories, and raised in Edmonton, Alberta.
 He graduated with a bachelor's degree in economics from Harvard University in 1987 before studying at the University of Oxford, where he earned a master's degree in economics in 1993 and a doctorate in economics in 1995.
-He then held a number of roles at the investment bank Goldman Sachs, before joining the Bank of Canada as a deputy governor in 2003.
+He then held a number of roles at the investment bank Goldman Sachs before joining the Bank of Canada as a deputy governor in 2003.
 In 2004, he was named as a senior associate deputy minister for the Department of Finance Canada.
-Carney served as the eighth governor of the Bank of Canada from 2008 to 2013, where he was responsible for Canadian monetary policy during the 2008 financial crisis.
-During this time, he was also appointed as the second Chair of the Financial Stability Board, a position he held for two terms from 2011 to 2018.
-Following his term as Governor of the Bank of Canada, he was appointed as the 120th governor of the Bank of England, serving from 2013 to 2020, where he led the British central bank's response to Brexit and the early phase of the COVID pandemic.
-After leaving central banking, Carney held a number of roles in the private and public sectors, including being chair of Bloomberg L.P. and chair and head of impact investing at Brookfield Asset Management.
-In December 2019, United Nations Secretary-General António Guterres appointed Carney to be his Special Envoy on Climate Action and Finance.
-Carney also worked as one of several informal advisors to Canadian Prime Minister Justin Trudeau during the COVID pandemic and was appointed chair of the Liberal Party's economic growth task force by Trudeau in September 2024.
-In 2023, Carney became co-chair of the World Bank's private sector investment lab.
-In January 2025, after Justin Trudeau resigned his leadership, Carney announced his intention to seek the leadership of the Liberal Party of Canada, and went on to win a landslide victory in March.
-Shortly after winning the leadership, Carney was appointed prime minister and advised the governor general to dissolve Parliament and trigger a federal election.
+From 2008 to 2013, Carney served as the eighth governor of the Bank of Canada, overseeing Canadian monetary policy during the 2008 global financial crisis.
+During this period, he was also appointed as chair of the Financial Stability Board, a position he held for two terms from 2011 to 2018.
+Following his term as Governor of the Bank of Canada, he was appointed as the 120th governor of the Bank of England, serving from 2013 to 2020, and was the first non-Briton to be appointed to the role.
+He led the British central bank's response to Brexit and the early phase of the COVID-19 pandemic.
+After leaving central banking, Carney held several roles in both the private and public sectors.
+He served as chair of Bloomberg L.P. and as vice-chair and head of impact investing (ESG) at Brookfield Asset Management, a subsidiary of Brookfield Corporation.
+In 2019, Carney was appointed by United Nations Secretary-General António Guterres to be his Special Envoy on Climate Action and Finance.
+Carney also served as an informal advisor to Canadian prime minister Justin Trudeau at the start of the COVID-19 pandemic, before returning to the private sector.
+He became co-chair of the World Bank's private sector investment lab in 2023.
+In 2024, Trudeau appointed him as chair of the Liberal Party's Task Force on Economic Growth.
+In Janurary 2025, after Trudeau announced his resignation following a political crisis, Carney entered the Liberal Party leadership election, winning a landslide victory that March.
+Shortly after becoming party leader, Carney was appointed prime minister and advised the Governor General to dissolve Parliament and trigger a federal election.
 He led the Liberal Party to a minority government, overturning earlier poor opinion polling to win the party's fourth consecutive mandate since 2015, while also winning a seat in Parliament for the first time.
+During his tenure as prime minister, Carney removed the consumer federal carbon tax, passed the One Canadian Economy Act to remove federal barriers to internal trade and expedite major infrastructure projects amid a trade war with the United States, and launched the Build Canada Homes agency.
+Carney's government also announced a significant increase in defence spending, formally recognized the State of Palestine, and has continued support for Ukraine in the Russo-Ukrainian War.

 People

-Pantheon has 94 people classified as Canadian politicians born between 1814 and 1992.
-Of these 94, 50 (53.19%) of them are still alive today.
+Pantheon has 117 people classified as Canadian politicians born between 1814 and 2002.
+Of these 117, 73 (62.39%) of them are still alive today.
 The most famous living Canadian politicians include Justin Trudeau, Mary Simon, and David Johnston.
 The most famous deceased Canadian politicians include Pierre Trudeau, John Sparrow David Thompson, and Charles Tupper.
-As of April 2024, 94 new Canadian politicians have been added to Pantheon including Justin Trudeau, Mary Simon, and Pierre Trudeau.
+As of April 2024, 24 new Canadian politicians have been added to Pantheon including David Savard, Linden Vey, and Bo Horvat.

 Living Canadian Politicians